SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2/General_Main_Release_10.2.0_CU18.md

 `This BPA does not apply for this Agent: cannot run on Offline Failover Agents`

-Also, the BPA Manager would not properly initialize if the following Failover settings were configured in the *SLDMS.xml* file:
+Also, certain managers in SLNet (e.g. BPA Manager) would not properly initialize if the following Failover settings were configured in the *SLDMS.xml* file:

 - `State="Offline"`
 - `StateBeforeShutDown="Online"`